deepakhj/cadent/README.md

 But if it is a "cadent->cadent" transfer there are much better/faster mechanisms to get data across a wire then convertering things back to strings and starting the entire process over again.

+6. "shutdown" currently pretty clunky and can lead to some not-so-nice fail modes

 ## Accumulators

 Accumulators almost always need to have the same "key" incoming.
 Since you don't want the same stat key accumulated